 If you're passionate about fitness and enjoy being active, then you know the risks associated with exercise and physical activity.
 Sprains, strains and other soft tissue injuries may require surgery and a prolonged amount of time to heal.
 Don't let an injury sideline you.
-Let the doctors at All Points Medicine get you back to doing what you love with a revolutionary treatment to speed up the healing process for a wide range of chronic and acute injuries.
+Let the doctors at All Points Medicine get you back to doing what you love with a revolutionary treatment called Platelet-Rich Plasma (PRP) Therapy that speeds up the healing process for a wide range of chronic and acute injuries.

 Your blood is composed of red and white blood cells and platelets.
 These platelets are crucial to keeping your body healthy.
 They not only promote blood clots to stop excessive bleeding, but also contain growth factors that help wounds heal.
 Growth factors stimulate blood flow and strengthen cartilage to become more firm and resilient

 A relatively new form of treatment, PRP therapy is prevalent among professional athletes including Tiger Woods, Maria Sharapova and Kobe Bryant.

 PRP is an alternative to surgery and proven to be most effective in the treatment of tendon, ligament and muscle injuries.
 There's also evidence that early joint arthritis and cartilage tears can also benefit from PRP injection.